LibreOffice/core/README.md

 the LibreOffice version number and may change if the LibreOffice is pulled into this fork.

 ## Testing the release
-To produce an AWS Layer compatible version and simplify some manual testing another script is available:
+To produce an AWS Lambda Layer compatible version and simplify some manual testing another script is available:

 In the directory __cactus-build__ there are a number of example files